Maria von Trapp

-Baroness Maria Augusta von Trapp DHS (née Kutschera; 26 January 1905 – 28 March 1987) was the stepmother and matriarch of the Trapp Family Singers.
+Maria Augusta von Trapp DHS (née Kutschera; 26 January 1905 – 28 March 1987), often styled as "Baroness", was the stepmother and matriarch of the Trapp Family.
 She wrote The Story of the Trapp Family Singers, which was published in 1949 and was the inspiration for the 1956 West German film The Trapp Family, which in turn inspired the 1959 Broadway musical The Sound of Music and its 1965 film version.

 Biography

 Early life

-Maria was born on 26 January 1905 to Augusta (née Rainer) and Karl Kutschera.
-She was delivered on a train heading from her parents' village in Tyrol to a hospital in Vienna, Austria.
+Maria was purportedly born on 26 January 1905 to Karl and Augusta (née Rainer) Kuczera.
+She says she was delivered on a train on the night of the 25th, during her mother's return from her homeland of Tyrol to their family residence in Vienna, Austria.
+She was baptized into the Catholic Church on the 29th within the Alservorstadt parish and maternity hospital.

-Her mother died of pneumonia when she was two.
-Her father, grief-stricken, left Maria with his cousin (her foster mother) who had cared for Maria's half-brother after his mother died.
+Her father was a hotel commissionaire, born in Vienna, the son of Josef Kučera from a Moravian village, Vídeň.
+Karl was first married in Graz to Klara Rainer in 1887.
+The couple had a son Karl in 1888 before Klara's death a few months later.
+Maria's father remained a widower until he remarried to Klara's younger sister, Augusta, in 1903.
+Augusta died of pulmonary tuberculosis when Maria was nearly 10 months old.
+Maria's grief-stricken father left her with his cousin in Kagran, who also fostered Maria's half-brother Karl after his mother Klara had died.
 Maria's father then traveled the world, although Maria would visit him upon occasion at his apartment in Vienna.
-When she was nine, her father died.
-Her foster mother's son-in-law, Uncle Franz, then became her guardian.
+He changed the spelling of their surname to Kutschera in 1914, dying at home later that year.
+Maria's foster mother's son-in-law, Uncle Franz, then became her guardian.